 One-day tours to Petra from Tel Aviv leave early in the morning.
 This is to make the most of the day and to avoid delays at the border.
 From Tel Aviv. we travel to Eilat to cross the border into Jordan.
 We then travel north to Petra to enjoy a fully guided tour of the site.
 Petra is one of the Seven Wonders of the Ancient World and a UNESCO World Heritage Site.
 It’s a Nabatean city that was lost for hundreds of years.
 This wonder was only rediscovered around 200 years ago.
 It’s now hailed by UNESCO as “one of the most precious properties of man’s cultural heritage.”

-The 1-day tour, one of our best-sellers, includes guiding, transportation, a lunch box, water bottle, and entrance fees.
+The 1-day tour, one of our best-sellers, includes guiding, transportation, a lunch box, a water bottle, and entrance fees.

 Our 2-Day Tour to Petra from Tel Aviv allows plenty of time to experience this remarkable site.
 Departures are available every day of the week.
 Additionally, the tour includes all transfers and a fully guided tour with a locally licensed guide on the first day.
-The second day of the tour is specially for independent exploration.
+The second day of the tour is especially for independent exploration.
 All relevant entry fees are included, and you can snap all the photographs you want.
 Adventure to lesser-known locations further away from the main entrance.
 Explore the famous and often-missed Monastery, or delve deeper into Petra itself.
-On the evening of the second day the tour returns to Tel Aviv with all your unforgettable memories of spectacular Petra in tow.
+On the evening of the second day, the tour returns to Tel Aviv with all your unforgettable memories of spectacular Petra in tow.

 If one day in Petra seems like enough, one of our most popular options is our Petra & Wadi Rum 2 Day Tour from Tel Aviv, which gives you the unique experience of staying overnight at a Bedouin Camp in Wadi Rum under the stars after taking a Jeep safari through the desert.
 On the second day, you’ll experience Petra with a handpicked guide.